aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 ### transformPutItemRequest
  * This operation MUST take as input an PutItemRequest object.
  * This operation MUST return an PutItemRequest object.
- * For each source field being written, the returned PutItemRequest must also write the scan beacon field.
+ * For each source field being written, the returned PutItemRequest MUST also write the scan beacon field.
  * An error MUST be returned if a scan beacon field is used in the input PutItemRequest.

-### transformUpdateItemRequest
- * This operation MUST take as input an UpdateItemRequest object.
- * This operation MUST return an UpdateItemRequest object.
- * For each source field being written, the returned UpdateItemRequest must also write the scan beacon field.
- * An error MUST be returned if a scan beacon field is used in the input UpdateItemRequest.

 ### transformBatchWriteItemRequest
  * This operation MUST take as input a BatchWriteItemRequest object.
  * This operation MUST return a BatchWriteItemRequest object.
- * For each source field being written, the returned BatchWriteItemRequest must also write the scan beacon field.
+ * For each source field being written, the returned BatchWriteItemRequest MUST also write the scan beacon field.
  * An error MUST be returned if a scan beacon field is used in the input BatchWriteItemRequest.

 ### transformTransactWriteItemsRequest
  * This operation MUST take as input a TransactWriteItemRequest object.
  * This operation MUST return a TransactWriteItemRequest object.
- * For each source field being written, the returned TransactWriteItemRequest must also write the scan beacon field.
+ * For each source field being written, the returned TransactWriteItemRequest MUST also write the scan beacon field.
  * An error MUST be returned if a scan beacon field is used in the input TransactWriteItemRequest.

 #### Note : GetItem, BatchGetItem and TransactGetItems work only on Primary Keys, and therefore are not affected by scan beacons